jD91mZM2/termplay/README.md

 `termplay` is the tool to convert images to ANSI sequences.
 But it also supports playing videos... and YouTube...
-Written in the systems language Rust, it has more performance than any bash script could.
+Written in the systems language Rust, it has some solid performance.

  - **TrueColor** and **256-bit color**
    - Choose whatever is supported by your terminal!